 On the occasion of announcing the French programme for its upcoming presidency Emmanuel Macron highlighted how extraordinary this semester is going to be given the fact that his country only exercises this role once every thirteen years.
 The French presidential programme anchors around three main ambitions.
 The first is to ensure the EU’s sovereignty by strengthening its borders, by engaging in major international issues, and by promoting stability and security in neighbouring regions.
 The second is to create a new European model of sustainable economic growth and the third is to create a Europe that reflects the expectations of its population.
 France hopes to realise the goals set out in its presidential programme in line and in accordance with the trio of presidencies made up, besides France, of the Czech Republic and Sweden, to take over the second semester of 2022 and the first semester of 2023 respectively.
 Trios were introduced by the Lisbon Treaty in order to ensure continuity in presidential projects.

-First of all, the French EU Presidency claims, there is a need to strengthen European borders through the reform of the Schengen system
+First of all, the French EU Presidency claims that there is a need to strengthen European borders through the reform of the Schengen system

 There is one topic, European sovereignty, that remained preponderant for Paris.
 This concept was already proposed in September 2017, and it involves greater cooperation within the EU in order to appear stronger and more united on the global stage.
 First of all, the French EU Presidency claims, there is a need to strengthen European borders through the reform of the Schengen system.
 France also aims at establishing a mechanism that would allow member states to offer border control aid where personnel and infrastructure are lacking.
 All this, in order to curb the European migration crisis which fuels vivid debates in the currently on-going French presidential campaign.
 The Hungarian government also pledges to do everything in its power to curb the migration crisis, putting a special emphasis on the protection of the European culture and way of life.
 Although the motifs and methods of strengthening EU border control is different in the visions of these two governments, however we can expect further cooperation between them in the next six months.